COLLEGE SAVINGS GUIDE ARTICLES:

 If you think a skilled trade could be a good fit for you after high school, consider exploring your options at a Career and Technical Education (CTE) Center while in high school.
 Maine’s community colleges also offer a wide range of career skills and workforce training.

-- Business, Management, Administration, Finance, Marketing, Sales & Service
+- Business, Management, Administration, Finance, Marketing, Sales and Service

-- Education & Public Service – Health & Human Services
+- Education & Public Service – Health and Human Services

-- Science, Technology, Engineering, Mathematics (STEM) & Information Technology
+- Science, Technology, Engineering, Mathematics (STEM), and Information Technology

 6 tips for college planning